A Continuous-Time Perspective on Global Acceleration for Monotone Equation Problems: Continuous-Time Accelerated Rescaled Gradient Systems

 \subsection{Discussion}

 In continuous-time optimization, a dynamical system is designed to be computable under the oracles of a convex and differentiable function $f: \HCal \mapsto \br$ such that the solution trajectory $x(t)$ converges to a minimizer of $f$.
-A classical example is the gradient flow in the form of $\dot{x}(t) + \nabla f(x(t)) = \textbf{0}$ which has been long studied due to its ability to yield that $x(t)$ converges to a minimizer of $f$ as $t \rightarrow +\infty$~\citep{Hadamard-1908-Memoire, Courant-1943-Variational, Ambrosio-2005-Gradient}.
-Subsequently,~\citet{Schropp-1995-Using} and~\citet{Schropp-2000-Dynamical} explored links between nonlinear dynamical systems and gradient-based optimization, including nonlinear constraints.
+A classical example is the gradient flow in the form of $\dot{x}(t) + \nabla f(x(t)) = 0$ which has been long studied due to its ability to yield that $x(t)$ converges to a minimizer of $f$ as $t \rightarrow +\infty$~\citep{Hadamard-1908-Memoire, Courant-1943-Variational, Ambrosio-2005-Gradient}.
+The subsequent work of~\citet{Schropp-1995-Using} and~\citet{Schropp-2000-Dynamical} explored links between nonlinear dynamical systems and gradient-based optimization, including nonlinear constraints.

 In his seminal work,~\citet{Cortes-2006-Finite} proposed two \textit{discontinuous} normalized modifications of gradient flows to attain \textit{finite-time convergence}.
 Specifically, his dynamical systems are